 They concluded Lanner network appliances have the feature sets they need including:

 - Intel® x86 processors – A range of x86 processors chosen for Network-Optimized Performance, with packet virtualization and cryptography acceleration.

 - Advanced LAN Bypass capability with bypass ports that allow for uninterrupted network traffic.
 If any in-line appliance is shut down or crashes, traffic throughput is maintained.
 Lanner’s design engineering has achieved improvements over typical bypass capability to enable higher reliability and greater control.

 - Scalable hardware design with F.A.S.T.
 N.I.C. or PoE modules.
 F.A.S.T.
 N.I.C. support for 1G/10G/40G/100G Ethernet speeds in one or more modular slots where modular kits can be retrofitted via either a copper or fiber interface.

 - Support for SDN/NFV architecture – provides traffic intelligence that is a digital transformation enabler.
 Together they provide digital service assurance with cross-platform support that spans existing physical networks as well as SDN and Network Virtualization architectures.

-Our NCA-2510 is a 1U 19” rackmount network appliance with virtualization-optimized design and an Intel® Atom™ C3958, C3758 or C3558 CPU (Denverton).
-It provides up to 16 cores of processing capability, a 10Gb interface for SFP+ and SR-IOV support, and Intel® AES-NI and Intel® QuickAssist Technology running at 20Gb, making it a superior solution for Digital Experience Monitoring, Network Performance Monitoring and Diagnostics and service assurance.
+Our NCA-2510 is a 1U 19” rackmount network appliance with a virtualization-optimized design and an Intel® Atom™ C3958, C3758 or C3558 CPU (Denverton).
+It provides up to 16 cores of processing capability, a 10Gb interface for SFP+ and SR-IOV support, and Intel® AES-NI and Intel® QuickAssist Technology running at 20Gb, making it a superior solution for Digital Experience Monitoring, Network Performance Monitoring, Diagnostics and service assurance.